Lecrae: 2016–2020: Signing with Columbia

 In August 2015, Lecrae announced an upcoming memoir titled Unashamed, which on May 3, 2016, was published through B&H Publishing Group, a subsidiary of LifeWay Christian Resources.
-It opened at No. 19 on The New York Times Best Seller list.
+It opened at number 19 on The New York Times Best Seller list.
 In May 2016, Lecrae signed to Columbia Records, which will release future recordings in conjunction with Reach.
 Lecrae explained that he signed this deal in order to increase the international audience for Reach, since his label peaked nationally with the release of Anomaly.
 In September 2016, Reach Records announced Lecrae's upcoming tour schedule, The Destination Tour (You're Accepted), which ran through October and November.
 On October 21, 2016, Lecrae released the single "Can't Stop Me Now (Destination)", the lead single from his upcoming studio album.
 On January 27, 2017, he released the second single "Blessings", featuring Ty Dolla Sign.
 Lecrae followed this up with the third single "I'll Find You", featuring Tori Kelly, on June 8, 2017.
 Then, on June 23, 2017, he released a promotional single "Hammer Time", featuring 1K Phew.
 On August 7, 2017, Lecrae announced his eighth studio album, All Things Work Together, his major label debut.
 The album was released on September 22, 2017.
 "Blessings" went on to be certified Gold on April 30, 2019, and "I'll Find You" was certified Platinum on February 26, 2020.

 On May 24, 2018, he announced in a DJ Booth editorial that he and producer Zaytoven would release a collaborative album called Let the Trap Say Amen.
 The album was released on June 22, 2018.
 In December 2019, the Atlanta Hawks accidentally leaked information about a new Lecrae album coming March 2020 when they posted about a Lecrae performance—also in March—that included information about the album: Restoration.
 In an interview with Black Enterprise, Lecrae said that he is excited to put out some healing music, that there is always "hope, healing, and restoration available if you seek it".
 In the same interview, Lecrae discussed his forthcoming second book, I Am Restored: How I Lost My Religion but Found My Faith, which will be a follow-up to his first book Unashamed.
 I Am Restored was released October 13, 2020.
 The first single to Restoration, "Set Me Free", featuring YK Osiris, and the accompanying music video, was released on March 20, 2020.